+This post is a tribute to a fantastic Math Teacher.
 Henry Brown III was teaching math in Hallandale Beach, Florida, and his classroom was always open for business.
 He displays lumber, cut to several sizes, and plants, green and growing.
+He understood that real-life Math lessons help students measure up.

 The task for his students, half of whom enter this alternative high school with math skills below the fifth-grade level: to design an outdoor garden.
 At Brown’s Shopping Center, as he calls his classroom, once-failing students whip out calculators and legal pads to measure a triangular border.
 They compute the best value for the boards on a price per foot basis.